Training Image Derivatives: Increased Accuracy and Universal Robustness: Second order

-The initial training lasts for 1950 epochs, then the learning rate is reduced to $l=10^{-4}$ for 25 epochs.
-Following the approach of gradual exclusion of higher derivatives described in \cite{avrutskiy_enhancing_2020}, the second derivatives are then dropped and 25 epochs are run with the learning rate $l=10^{-5}$.
+The cost function is $E=E_{0}+E_{1}+E_{2}$.
+The initial training lasts for 1950 epochs, after which the learning rate is reduced to $l=10^{-4}$ for 25 epochs.
+Following the approach of gradual exclusion of higher derivatives described in \cite{avrutskiy_enhancing_2020}, the second derivatives are dropped and 25 additional epochs are run with the learning rate $l=10^{-5}$.
 The results are shown in Table \ref{tab:accuracy-d2}.
-The accuracy of the original problem is increased by a factor of 25 compared to standard training and by a factor of 4 compared to first-order training.
+The accuracy increases by a factor of 25 compared to conventional training and by a factor of 4 compared to first-order training, once again closely aligning with results from low-dimensional function approximation.